FDA

 Frequently Asked Questions

-No. Coredio is entirely noninvasive — it relies on wearable sensors such as a smartwatch and a blood-pressure cuff, with no implants, catheters, or surgical procedures involved.
+No. Coredio is entirely noninvasive.
+It relies on wearable sensors such as a smartwatch and a blood pressure cuff, with no implants, catheters, or surgical procedures involved.

 Initial personalization is performed by a clinician before the patient is discharged.
 System calibration is performed once during initial setup, and the system may recommend recalibration if significant clinical changes occur.

-A compatible smartwatch and a blood-pressure cuff.
+A compatible smartwatch and a blood pressure cuff.
 If you don't already have a watch, we'll provide one as part of your home setup.

-Clinicians managing heart-failure patients, and the patients themselves who benefit from at-home hemodynamic monitoring.
+Clinicians managing heart failure patients, and the patients themselves who benefit from at-home hemodynamic monitoring.

 Connect

-with Coredio team!
+with the Coredio team

 Join the clinicians who are exploring the future of cardiovascular monitoring